Klopp impressed with Karius on Liverpool return

-Karius started and played 45 minutes in a 7-0 friendly win over Chester on Saturday as he began the road to redemption following his nightmare display against Real Madrid in May.
+Karius started and played 45 minutes in a 7-0 friendly win over Chester as he began the road to redemption after his nightmare display against Real Madrid in May.

 The German came under fire for committing two costly errors in that 3-1 defeat, although medical experts later determined the effects of a possible concussion may have impacted his performance.